jlat96/TBCore/docs/hill_climber_components.md

 ## ClimberAlgorithm

-The ClimberAlgorithm uses the comparison strategy, and successor generator to incrementally optimize against the next most optimal neighbor state until no more optimal state can be reached at a local maximum or minimum.
+The ClimberAlgorithm uses the comparison strategy, and successor generator in concert to incrementally optimize against the next most optimal neighbor state until no more optimal state can be reached at a local maximum or minimum.

-## Hill Climber